DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 ## If you’re invited to interview

-Interviews usually last a day and may include time spent teaching pupils.
+Interviews are an important part of the application process.
+They can vary from provider to provider.

-Interviews vary from provider to provider – you’ll be given all the information you need when you’re invited to attend.
+Follow our [teacher training interview tips](/teacher-training-interview) to prepare successfully.

 ## If you get an offer